tytydraco/yessleep/out/Im_a_Cop_on_the_Navajo_Reservation_I_Investigated_a_Killer_Who_Steals_His_Victims_Skin_Part_2.md

 Chester’s chanting has ceased, but now a different, chilling voice, dripping with malice, hisses out, “Hózhǫǫgii tsosts'idii...”
 (You're out of time...)
 A mimicry of Chester's warning.

 Suddenly, a heart-stopping scream pierces the air, followed by another, and then another.
 The terror in those screams is palpable, contagious, setting off a chain reaction of panic throughout the room.
 As if in response, a chorus of guttural, alien sounds rises up, surrounding us.
-The predator — or predators — have infiltrated us.
+The predator — or predators — have infiltrated our redoubt.

 "Stay back!"
 I shout, brandishing my weapon, trying to pinpoint a target in the disorienting gloom.
 My voice cracks with a mix of determination and fear.
 Another scream, closer this time, is cut short with a grotesque gurgling sound.